 Solidity & MetaMask Compatibility

-With ink! v6, we have introduced a new attribute argument abi
+With ink! v6, we have introduced an abi

-The implication of supporting Solidity ABI encoding is that all types used as constructor/message arguments and return types must define a mapping to an equivalent Solidity type.
+The implication of supporting Solidity ABI encoding is that all types used as constructor/message argument and return types, and event argument types must define a mapping to an equivalent Solidity ABI type.

 This mapping is defined using the SolEncode